-Maybe we are scared of looking outdated or backwards.
+Maybe we are scared of looking outdated or backward.
 Most young people will tell you that to them looking African means wearing a traditional dress, a sometimes awkward look for modern Kampala almost strictly reserved for weddings and the like.
-To the modern Kampala yuppie nothing is more terrifying than looking “local”.
-The connotations of which may include being backwards, untraveled or ignorant.
+To the modern Kampala yuppie, nothing is more terrifying than looking “local”.
+The connotations of which may include being backward, untraveled or ignorant.

 Any lack or dissatisfaction we feel should inspire us to redefine what “looking Ugandan” means.
 We are not stuck in the past, every day we get an opportunity to change how the world sees us, and more importantly how we see ourselves.
 It means buying locally made products when possible, it means supporting Ugandan businesses, and it means being #proudly Ugandans.

 Even smaller tailors will usually have access to wax print fabric or kitenge print and will be able to custom make you a great piece.
-If you need inspiration check out pinterest or instagram to see what people all over the world are doing with African fashion.
-African beauty is not a single look or trend, its fluid.
+If you need inspiration check out Pinterest or Instagram to see what people all over the world are doing with African fashion.
+African beauty is not a single look or trend, it’s fluid.
 Something anyone can rock.
-Becoming modern doesn’t mean giving up tradition, it’s about adapting tradition.
+Becoming modern doesn’t mean giving up the tradition, it’s about adapting tradition.

 African beauty embodies everything about our culture.
 It usually supports the environment, or a social cause; its bright colors personify the African spirit; and because Uganda’s Afrocentric movement is still so new that there is no limit to what we can do.